osrf/srcsim/README.md

 # Space Robotics Challenge Simulation

+SRCSIM is the software used by teams participating in the Space Robotics Challenge competition hosted by the Space Technology Mission Directorate (STMD) and NASA.

 ## Installation

 Standard installation can be performed in UNIX systems using the following
 steps:

  - mkdir build/